mbakhoff/htmlbasic5/readme.md

   ```
 * the user clicks the free stuff button and submits the form to your forum site.
   because the request is sent to your server, the login token cookie is included.
-  the new evil forum thread is created with the current logged in user as author.
+  the new evil forum thread is created with the current logged in user as the author.

-Such attack is called a *Cross Site Request Forgery (CSRF)*.
+This attack is called a *Cross Site Request Forgery (CSRF)*.
 The issue is that we cannot prevent the browser from including the cookie when sending request from other sites, but the cookie is enough to authenticate the user.
 The solution to the CSRF problem is to change our code so that the login token is not enough to accept the POST request from the user.